Tuning for Quantum Speedup in Directed Lackadaisical Quantum Walks: Conclusions

 \section{Conclusions}

 In this work, we have studied the dynamics of lackadaisical classical and quantum walkers on two directed networks: a line and a binary tree.
 Lackadaisical quantum walks are similar to the standard quantum walks with an additional self-loop at each node.
 The self-loop strength $l$ at each node characterizes the probability for the walker to remain on the same node as opposed to transitioning to the neighbouring nodes.
 In this scenario, intuitively one might expect that as $l$ increases, the walker is more likely to be trapped at some node rather than move ahead.
-Surprisingly, the work presented here shows that the quantum walker in the large $l$ regime maintains a quantum advantage over the classical walker.
-The extent of quantum advantage over the classical walker dynamics - from just about mild to exponentially large advantage -- can be tuned by varying the initial state through the parameter $\alpha$ (see Eq. \ref{eq:s_alpha}).
-For small values of $\alpha$, the quantum walker displays a significantly large quantum advantage.
+Surprisingly, the work presented here shows that the quantum walker in the large $l$ regime maintains a quantum speedup over the classical walker.
+The extent of quantum enhanced speedup over the classical walker dynamics - from just about mild to quadratic speedup -- can be tuned by varying the initial state through the parameter $\alpha$ (see Eq. \ref{eq:s_alpha}).
+For small values of $\alpha$, the quantum walker displays a significantly large quantum speedup.